jisungbin/PrettyLogger/README.md

 -----

 # Download
-You can download at [Android Utils](https://github.com/sungbin5304/AndroidUtils/blob/master/README.md#logutils-more-guide).
+You can download at [this](https://github.com/sungbin5304/AndroidUtils/blob/master/README.md#logutils-more-guide) page.

 # Usage
 ## Logging with Default Tag